-For some reason, 70 percent of England's stone circles are here in Cumbria.
+For some reason, 70 percent of England’s stone circles are here in Cumbria.
 Castlerigg is one of the best and oldest in Britain, and an easy stop for drivers.
 The circle — 90 feet across and 5,000 years old — has 38 stones mysteriously laid out on a line between the two tallest peaks on the horizon.
-They serve as a celestial calendar for ritual celebrations.
-For maximum goose pimples (as they say here), show up at sunset (3 miles east of Keswick — follow brown signs, 3 min off A66, easy parking).
+They served as a celestial calendar for ritual celebrations.

 Hi, I'm Rick Steves, back with more of the best of Europe.
 This time we're getting to know the locals like never before...we're in the North of England.
 Thanks for joining us.

 Northern England is a lush land steeped in a rich blend of history, culture, and nature.
 Traveling here, I'm struck by how man and nature seem to co-exist in harmony...and how richly rewarding a visit can be.

 We'll hike along an ancient Roman wall, play a little cricket, and be dazzled in a Norman cathedral.
 We'll meet the locals — and their beloved dogs, and sheep...everywhere.
 Donning hard hats, we'll tour an old slate mine.
 And, of course, we'll enjoy the countless hikes — admiring lakes, discovering waterfalls, and conquering stoney summits.

 Great Britain is dominated by England.
 In the north of England, we'll visit Durham, Hadrian's Wall and the Cumbrian Lakes District.
 We'll focus on the less touristy northern lakes — home basing in Keswick.

 The Cumbrian Lake District — just 30 miles by 30 miles — is England's green, pristine, mountain playground.
 While not impressive in sheer height — England's highest peak is just 3,200 feet — it's long been a powerful magnet for nature lovers.

 The charm of this area is, in part, the range of experiences it provides.